 The Victims of Hunting

 Hundreds of bear cubs are left orphaned every year as a result of legal and illegal hunting.
 If these cubs were left in the wild, they would most certainly die.
-Adult bears also suffer terribly through hunting ‘Jaws’ (left) being one of them.
-Shot in the face, he was brought to the Idaho Black Bear Rehabilitation Centre and was painstakingly nursed back to health undergoing much reconstructive surgery, to be returned to the wild a fit and healthy bear.
+Adult bears also suffer terribly through hunting, ‘Jaws’ (left) being one of them.
+Shot in the face, he was brought to the Idaho Black Bear Rehabilitation Center and was painstakingly nursed back to health undergoing much reconstructive surgery, to be returned to the wild a fit and healthy bear.

 The amazing work of rehabilitation projects around the world, prove that often injured and orphaned bears can successfully be returned to the wild for a second chance at life.

 Other issues the Foundation will be addressing…

 As well as the above, The Foundation will be looking at ways to assist with projects and campaigns

 - Bears in circuses